iivanoo/covid-apps-observer/data/data_us/reports/resources/com.pediatricassociates.android.papa.kidzdocnow___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.pediatricassociates.android.papa.kidzdocnow 5 reviews"/>
 </p>

+> Very convenient<br> :date: __2021-06-08 00:10:35__

+> I think the doctor was really good she walked me threw what i had to do the app did not glitch at all an she really put my mind to ease and made me not worry as much<br> :date: __2021-06-07 21:59:06__

 > Awesome Quick.
 Very accurate.
 Love it.<br> :date: __2021-05-25 00:34:25__

 > Excellent!<br> :date: __2021-05-19 23:04:10__